ayuxhdev/Voice-Controlled-Virtual-Assistant/README.md

 1. Sonic continuously listens for the wake word **"Sonic"**.
 2. Once the wake word is detected, Sonic becomes active.
-3. Sonic listens for user commands continuously.
+3. Sonic listens for commands continuously without requiring the wake word again.
 4. The spoken command is converted into text using Google Speech Recognition.
+5. The command is sent to the command-processing module.
-5. The command is checked against the available functions:
+6. The command is checked against the available functions:

    * Open a website
    * Play a song
    * Fetch news
    * Process a general question using Gemini
-6. The response is converted into speech and played back.
+7. The response is converted into speech and played back.
-7. Sonic remains active until the user says **"stop listening"**.
+8. Sonic remains active until the user says **"stop listening"**.
+9. After that, Sonic returns to wake-word mode.

 ## Project Structure